laiyao1/AnalogCoder/README.md

 Note:
 1. All our results are reproducible.
-2. The configuration of the environment does not require sudo privileges.
+2. The configuration of the environment does NOT require sudo privileges.